Category Archives: Saudi Arabia Royals

 • bint – daughter of…

 King Fahd of Saudi Arabia was born on March 21, 1921, in Riyadh, Sultanate of Nejd, now in the Kingdom of Saudi Arabia.
 Fahd was one of the twelve children of King Abdulaziz, the first King of Saudi Arabia, and Hassa bint Ahmed Al Sudairi (1900 – 1969), one of his many wives.
 Like Sarah Al Sudairi, the mother of King Abdulaziz, Hassa was a member of the influential Al Sudairi family.
 Abdulaziz married her twice.
 They first married in 1913, divorced after a few years, and then remarried in 1920.
-In the period between their first and second marriages, Hassa married Abdulaziz’s younger half-brother Muhammad bin Abdul Rahman and had one son from this marriage.
+In the period between their first and second marriages, Hassa married Abdulaziz’s younger half-brother Muhammad bin Abdul Rahman, and had one son from this marriage.
 Abdulaziz remained in love with Hassa and forced his half-brother to divorce her so that he could remarry her.

 Fahd and Salman, the two members of the Sudairi Seven who became kings; Credit – By Qrmoo3 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=66343065

 Hassa bint Ahmed Al Sudairi and King Abdulaziz had seven sons and five daughters.
 No other wife of King Abdulaziz produced more sons than Hassa.
 In Arab culture, the most prominent wife is the one who gives birth to the largest number of sons and so Hassa became Abdulaziz’s most valued wife.
 Their sons are known as the Sudairi Seven.
 The oldest son Fahd was King of Saudi Arabia from 1982 to 2005, the second and fourth oldest sons Sultan and Nayef both served as Crown Prince but predeceased their half-brother King Abdullah, and the sixth-oldest son Salman succeeded Abdullah as King of Saudi Arabia in 2015.
-The Sudairi Seven were the largest bloc of full brothers among Abdulaziz’s sons and were able to wield a substantial amount of coordinated influence and power.
+The Sudairi Seven were the largest bloc of full brothers among Abdulaziz’s sons and wielded a substantial amount of coordinated influence and power.

-King Fahd had eleven younger full-siblings:
+King Fahd had eleven younger full siblings:

 Embed from Getty Images